-Internship, Trainingship and Fellowship programs in Applied Evidence-Based Sport Psychology…in New York City* commencing May, 2016 (customized time frames can also be arranged). see YOU-TUBE: ABSP SUMMER INTERN-FELLOWSHIP PROGRAMS and the ABSP & Dr. Carlstedt FACEBOOK & TWITTER pages.
+Internship, Trainingship and Fellowship programs in Applied Evidence-Based Sport Psychology…in New York City* commencing May, 2019 (customized & distance-based time frames can also be arranged). see YOU-TUBE: ABSP SUMMER INTERN-FELLOWSHIP PROGRAMS and the ABSP & Dr. Carlstedt FACEBOOK & TWITTER pages.

 Our Summer Intern/Visiting Fellowship programs have been very successful with participants being involved in groundbreaking research and applications with baseball and tennis players.
 Participants have been included as contributors in academic papers and presentation including a 5 year study of “mental toughness” in MLB players.
 Interns and Fellows have come from as far as India, New Zealand and Sweden to learn first hand about cutting-edge EVIDENCE-BASED athlete assessment and intervention procedures.
 Fellows and Interns came from the following institutions and organizations (scroll down; over 140 participants from more than 77 colleges/universities and organizations including, Fellows, Interns, Research Assistants, Psychologists, Reseachers, Faculty, Coaches and athletes) have been trained/mentored by Dr. Roland A. Carlstedt (ABSP Chief Sport Psychologist) in Applied Sport Psychology: Evidence Based Athlete Assessment and Intervention in New York City: